Year 10 students

 Pre-apprenticeships give you a taste of studying an apprenticeship in a particular industry.
 They can also offer a pathway into an apprenticeship, preparing you for the workforce and allowing you to improve your existing skills.

-Apprenticeships and traineeships are certificate courses that combine paid work with nationally recognised training, so you can earn while you learn.
+Apprenticeships are certificate courses that combine paid work with nationally recognised training, so you can earn while you learn.
 Your employer will teach you on the job while Swinburne provides the formal training for a nationally recognised qualification.